penzesandor/andular-todo/README.md

 # AngularTodo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.
+This is a single todo application generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

+Users can:

+- add a new TODO item to a list
+- delete any item from a list
+- see the list of items they have added

 ## Development server